Greco-Turkish War (1897): Epirote and Macedonian front

 On 18 April, Ottoman forces under Ahmed Hifzi Pasha attacked the bridge of Arta but were forced to withdraw and reorganise around Pente Pigadia.
 Five days later Col. Thrasyvoulos Manos captured Pente Pigadia, but the Greek advance was halted due to lack of reinforcements against an already numerically superior opposition.
 On 12 May Greek forces tried to cut off Preveza but were forced to retreat with heavy casualties.

+Greek forces entered the villages of Gkrintades (now Aimilianos), Kipoureio, Pigaditsa, Plesia (now Melissi), Sitovo (now Sitaras) and Zalovo (now Trikomo) without major difficulties.
+Upon reaching Baltinon (now Kallithea), they met armed resistance from local Aromanian fighters, organized and led by armatoles Steriu Milior Apostolina, Dauca and Mihali Teguiani and schoolteacher Dimitrie Cicma.

+Aromanians collaborating with the Ottoman side against Greece were broadly coordinated by Apostol Mărgărit; their actions also included some assistance in logistics for the Ottoman army, particularly in the supply of food for the Turks.
+Nonetheless, the Austro-Hungarian envoy to Volos reported that Aromanians collaborating with the Ottomans were an "insignificant number".
+Furthermore, other Aromanians, such as Georgios Lepintatos, fought for Greece, especially in Samarina.

 Armistice

 On 20 September a peace treaty was signed between the two sides.
 Greece was forced to cede minor border areas and pay heavy reparations.
 To pay the latter, the Greek economy came under the formal oversight of the International Financial Commission.
 For the Greek public opinion and the military, the forced armistice was a humiliation, highlighting the unpreparedness of the country to fulfill its national aspirations.